JordanDelcros/OBJImg/README.md

 # OBJIMG
-Convert an OBJ/MTL files (exported from a 3D soft) into a lightweight image ready for THREE JS.
+Convert OBJ/MTL files (exported from a 3D soft) into a lightweight image ready for THREE JS (or native WebGL).

 ## Wait! what?
-Ok, an OBJ file contains all informations about the 3D model: vertices, faces, normals, and UVs, groups and materials...
+Ok, an OBJ file contains all informations about the 3D model: vertices, faces, normals, UVs, groups and materials...
 All these informations are translated into colours and stored into one single image.

 ## Why?
 First of all, for the fun!

-Then cause it save disk space (the compression method can save up to 80% on the file size) and it reduce the files to load from 2 (OBJ and MTL) to only 1 (except textures).
+Then cause it save disk space (the compression method can save up to 80% on the file size, or maybe more) and it reduce the files to load from 2 (OBJ and MTL) to only 1 (except textures).

 ## Example
 ![sample schema](resources/schema.jpg)